europace/baufismart-antraege-api/README.md

 ```

 ## How to make a counteroffer
+As loan provider, you can resend an adjusted offer, to create a working solution for the customer.

 A counteroffer is an adjusted offer based on the application set by the loan provider.